ArianDK/ArianDK/README.md

 ## Hello there 👋

-My name is Arian and I am a computer science student working on my degree.
+My name is Arian and I am a student working on my degree in computer science.
 I work with Python, Java, PHP, HTML and CSS.

 - 🔭 I’m currently working on FreeCodeCamp.
 - 🌱 I’m currently learning Python.